CogitatorTech/infera/docs/README.md

 -- Load a model from a remote URL select infera_load_model('remote_model', 'https://.../model.onnx');

+-- Check if a model is loaded
+select infera_is_model_loaded('local_model');
+-- Output: true or false

 -- List all loaded models
 select infera_get_loaded_models();
 -- Output: ["local_model", "remote_model"]

--- Get information about a specific model select infera_get_model_info('local_model');
+-- Get information about a specific model (throws an error if the model is not loaded) select infera_get_model_info('local_model');
 -- Output: {"name":"local_model","input_shape":[-1,3],"output_shape":[-1,1],"loaded":true}